Curaçao: Dutch colonial rule

 In 1634, during the Eighty Years' War of independence between the Republic of the Netherlands and Spain, the Dutch West India Company under Admiral Johann van Walbeeck invaded the island; the Spanish surrendered in San Juan in August.
 Approximately 30 Spaniards and many indigenous people were then deported to Santa Ana de Coro in Venezuela.
 About 30 Taíno families were allowed to live on the island while Dutch colonists started settling there.

 The Dutch West India Company founded the capital of Willemstad on the banks of an inlet called the Schottegat; the natural harbour proved an ideal place for trade.
 Commerce and shipping—and piracy—became Curaçao's most important economic activities.
 Later, salt mining became a major industry, the mineral being a lucrative export at the time.
 From 1662, the Dutch West India Company made Curaçao a centre of the Atlantic slave trade, often bringing slaves from West Africa to the island, before selling them elsewhere in the Caribbean and Spanish Main.

 Sephardic Jews fleeing persecution in Spain and Portugal sought safe haven in Dutch Brazil and the Dutch Republic.
-Many settled in Curaçao, where they made significant contributions to its civil society, cultural development and economic prosperity.
+Many settled in Curaçao, where they made significant contributions to its civil society, cultural development, and economic prosperity.
+In 1674 the island became a free port.

 In the Franco-Dutch War of 1672–78, French Count Jean II d'Estrées planned to attack Curaçao.
 His fleet—12 men-of-war, three fire ships, two transports, a hospital ship, and 12 privateers—met with disaster, losing seven men-of-war and two other ships when they struck reefs off the Las Aves archipelago.
 The serious navigational error occurred on 11 May 1678, a week after the fleet set sail from Saint Kitts.
 To commemorate its narrow escape from invasion, Curaçao marked the events with a day of thanksgiving, which was celebrated for decades into the 18th century.

 Many Dutch colonists grew affluent from the slave trade, building impressive colonial buildings in the capital of Willemstad; the city is now a UNESCO World Heritage Site.